-The board has codified standards for directors in the board's Corporate Governance Guidelines.
-The Governance Guidelines provide that the board should encompass a diverse range of talent, skill and expertise sufficient to provide sound and prudent guidance with respect to the Company's operations and interests.
+The board has codified standards for directors in the board's Governance Guidelines.
+The Governance Guidelines provide that the board should encompass a diverse range of talent, skill and expertise sufficient to provide sound and prudent oversight and guidance with respect to the Company's operations and interests.
 The Governance Guidelines also provide that at all times a majority of the board must be "independent directors" as defined from time to time by the listing requirements of the New York Stock Exchange and any specific requirements established by the board.
 Each director also is expected to:

-- exhibit high standards of integrity, commitment and independence of thought and judgment; - use his or her skills and experiences to provide independent oversight to the business of the Company; - participate in a constructive and collegial manner;
+- exhibit high standards of integrity, commitment and independence of thought and judgment; - use his or her skills and experiences to provide independent oversight to the business of the Company; - participate in a constructive and collegial manner; - be willing to devote sufficient time to carrying out the duties and responsibilities of a director;

-- be willing to devote sufficient time to carrying out the duties and responsibilities of a director; - devote the time and effort necessary to learn the business of the Company and the board; and - represent the long-term interests of all shareholders.
+- devote the time and effort necessary to learn the business of the Company and the board; and - represent the long-term interests of all shareholders.

-In addition, the board of directors has determined that the board as a whole must have the right diversity, mix of characteristics and skills for the optimal functioning of the board in its oversight of the Company.
+In addition, the board of directors has determined that the board as a whole must have the right diversity, mix of characteristics, talents, skills and expertise to provide sound and prudent guidance with respect to the Company's operations and interests.
 The board believes it should be comprised of persons with skills in areas such as:

-- finance;
+- finance:

 - sales and marketing;

 - strategic planning;

 - development of strategies for sustainability;

 - human resources and diversity;

 - safety;

 - relevant industries, especially natural resource companies;

 - leadership of large, complex organizations;

-- legal;
+- · legal:

 - manufacturing;

 - banking;

-- government and governmental relationships;
+- · government and governmental relationships; and

-- international business and international cultures; and

-- information technology.
+- · information technology.